-Figure A3 shows the 95% confidence interval (CI) of the viscosity and surface tension of the SHT samples relative to the control.
-The 95% CI of the relative viscosity measurements contain the zero number (indicating no difference with the control).
-Similarly, there is no evidence of bias in the relative surface tension measurements.
+Figure A-2 shows the 95% confidence interval (CI) of the viscosity and surface tension of the SHT samples relative to the control.
+The 95% CI of the relative viscosity measurements contain the zero number (indicating no difference with the control) similarly the 95% CI of the relative surface tension does contain the number zero indicating no bias.

-Figure A3.
-Descriptive analysis of the relative difference (top is viscosity and the bottom are surface tension) between the SHT samples and the September 2018 scratch control sample.
+Figure A-2.
+Descriptive analysis of the relative difference (left is viscosity and the right is surface tension) between the SHT samples and the September 2018 scratch control sample.